Explore Exoplanet Atmospheres

 1. Clear vs Cloudy: How would you compare the width and depth of the absorption features in the Clear Hot Jupiter Model vs the predicted model for a Cloudy Hot Jupiter?
 How might you explain why clouds could cause this difference?

-2. Hazy vs Clear: How would you compare the overall slope of the spectrum (from shorter to longer wavelengths) in the Hazy Hot Jupiter Model vs the predicted model for a Clear Hot Jupiter?
+2. Clear vs Hazy: How would you compare the overall slope of the spectrum (from shorter to longer wavelengths) in the Clear Hot Jupiter Model vs the predicted model for Hazy Hot Jupiter?

 Source 1: